-In 2009, Topaz' first monograph "Silent Nests” was published by Kehrer Verlag.
-This work is the first photographic investigation into a little-known niche of France’s rich cultural legacy, the medieval colombiers (dovecots) of Normandy and Brittany.
-Topaz' work is widely exhibited and collected by the Santa Barbara Museum of Art, The Getty Research Institute, Fidelity Investments, Musée de Normandie, and the Joy of Giving Foundation, among others.
+Topaz’s monograph entitled “Silent Nests” was published by Kehrer Verlag, Heidelberg, in 2009.
+It is the first photographic investigation into a little-known niche of France’s rich cultural legacy, the medieval colombiers (dovecots) of Normandy and Brittany.

-Topaz is a co-founder and former board member of PhotoAlliance, a non-profit organization dedicated to presenting contemporary photography in the San Francisco Bay Area.
+She is also a co-founder and former board member of PhotoAlliance, a non-profit organization dedicated to presenting contemporary photography in the San Francisco Bay Area.